LaDoom/Pathfinder-Notes/Pathfinder/Countries/The Grand Coalition/Strange Departures.md

 ##### *Quests in Strange Departures*

 ###### *- People Smuggling*

 In the town of strange departures the deputy of the Trade Coallition is assisinting in a people smuggaling ring who are taking slaves from Tuas Merah and the border with tyric down south through the Amunn River, through a tight run off that leads for a few miles on the path towards Sara Rayah.

+#### - a beast in the caves

+They will hear that there is a beast in the caves that lay a few miles down the coast, it has been causing trouble in the village and has been the cause of numerous boats going missing a few miles into water.

+investigating the players will find a small cult of goblins (cousins of the orruks) who worship a great anthibious scorpion beast.

+The